Domain History: How to check History of Domain Name Ownership Online

-The argument for going for expired or aged domain is that buying an old domain is more beneficial for SEO, as it tends to rank faster on Google.
+The argument for going for an expired or aged domain is that buying an old domain is more beneficial for SEO, as it tends to rank faster on Google.

 So, such old domains have passed through some usage, meaning that they have been used by someone else before.

 The Whois History of the domains allows you access to historical records about any domain.

 In this guide, we will be using DomainTools to show you how to track the history of any domain.

 The records of millions of domains are maintained in the DomainTools database and available to Subscribed Members.